 6. Measuring Success: Key Performance Indicators

-- Partner Acquisition Cost (PAC): The cost associated with onboarding a new partner, which should also become more efficient over time.
+- Partner Acquisition Cost (PAC): This is the cost to add a new seller.
+This cost should also fall over time.

 7. Future Trends in Ecosystem Aggregation